Logo DesignBrand Strategy & PositioningModern Graphic Design

 But what exactly makes this design so unique?
 Here are some factors that contribute to its striking nature:

-• The stag: The creature is presented geometrically stylised, making it look both timeless and contemporary.
+• The stag: The creature is presented in a geometrically stylised manner, making it look both timeless and contemporary.

-• The antlers give the logo a unique outline that can be easily recognised even from far away.
+• The antlers give the logo a unique outline that is easily recognisable even from afar.

-• The triangle: Usually, the deer is depicted within a triangular frame, thus adding stability and upward motion into the design composition.
+• The triangle: The deer is usually depicted within a triangular frame, adding stability and upward motion to the design composition.

 • The colour: This warm golden shade also reminds us of the whisky’s hue and quality.